ilamatos/spei/README.md

 <!-- STATISTICAL ANALYSIS -->
 ## Statistical analysis

 SPEI is an easy and more reliable metric to compare drought treatments across years and sites.
-SPEI takes into account the historical precipitation record for each location (Knapp et al., 2017; Slette et al., 2019) and measures the number of standard deviations by which the climatic water balance (precipitation minus potential evapotranspiration) deviates from the historical monthly mean for a specific site (Vicente-Serrano, Beguería, & López-Moreno, 2010).
+SPEI takes into account the historical precipitation record for each location (Slette et al., 2019) and measures the number of standard deviations by which the climatic water balance (precipitation minus potential evapotranspiration) deviates from the historical monthly mean for a specific site (Vicente-Serrano et al., 2010).
 Negative SPEI values indicate drier conditions than the average, while positive SPEI values suggest wetter conditions (see Table below).

 <!-- TABLE 1 -->
 <br />